Scarecrow1965/LED-SDCard-MPU-LA-OLED-ESP32/README.md

 You can download it to get more precise information.

 ## Problems:
-Problems that I have encountered and fixed(??):
+Problems that I have encountered and fixed(??):<br>

 1- Hmm.
 With only the basic parts, I can only energize the linear actuator one way.
-Guess I need a 4-relay module to switch polarities on the linear Actuators. (one problem down)
+Guess I need a 4-relay module to switch polarities on the linear Actuators. (one problem down)<br>
 2- Why does this Arduino keep reseting if I engage the Linear actuators up or even down?
 Ugh, the bi-directional doides...
-That took a long time to figure it out... (one more problem down)
+That took a long time to figure it out... (one more problem down)<br>
 3- What will my LEDs do? oh boy...
 The sky's the limit on this one...
 Let's see if I can maybe create a dozen of so ways for it to do things...
-No more problems I hope...
+No more problems I hope...<br>
 4- Uh oh... out of memory?
 4K is simply not enough for what I need it to do and I'm no where close to being done...
 Which arduino can I use.
 So I tried the Arduino Mega...
 Geez, still not enough memory.
 Time for an ESP32 and dev board!!
 5- Why are my linear actuators not moving at the same speed? ugh, now what?
 How the hell am I going to get this fixed?
 Guess I need some sort of gyro system.
 Does it come in a micro size?
 Yep, sure does, welcome the MPU-6050! (problem solved)
 6- still running into issues that I can't see through serial monitor...